giannisl9/practise-develop/Cat/README.md

-Cat is a Python extension module designed for learning purposes.
+Cat is a C extension module for Python.
+It is developed for learning purposes.